-- name The unique identifier of the SMS gateway definition - module The providermodule name - description An optional description of the definition - option. \ Additional options for the provider module (module specific) - header. \ Additional headers for the provider module (module specific)
+- name The unique identifier of the SMS gateway definition - module The providermodule name - description An optional description of the definition key this function deletes an option of a gateway definition

+- option.
+Additional options for the provider module (module specific) - header.
+Additional headers for the provider module (module specific)